Niroshan-k/Insider-Threat-Detection-for-Banks/README.md

 ### Step 3: Launch the Red Team Console
 Open **Terminal 3** and start the attack injector:
 `> streamlit run src/injector.py --server.port 8502`

-### The Demonstration:
-1. Show the examiner the **SOC Terminal**.
-Explain the natural jitter and the baseline risk hovering in the green zone.
-2. Move to the **Red Team Console**.
-Explain the combo payload (Credential Theft + Crypto Transfer).
-3. Click **EXECUTE COMBO STRIKE**.
-4. Immediately switch back to the **SOC Terminal** to watch the NoSQL engine instantly catch the combination attack, spike a 1.0 Red Alert, and isolate the compromised employee ID.

 ---
 *Developed for Advanced Database Systems & Cybersecurity Defense.*